 In September 2021, Autodesk entered into an amended and restated credit agreement ("Credit Agreement") by and among Autodesk, the lenders party thereto, and Citibank, N.A., as agent, that provides for a revolving credit facility in the aggregate principal amount of \$1.5 billion with an option to be increased up to \$2.0 billion.
 The revolving credit facility is available for working capital or other business needs.
 The maturity date on the Credit Agreement is September 30, 2026.
 At October 31, 2022, Autodesk had no outstanding borrowings under the Credit Agreement.
 Additionally, as of December 6, 2022, we have no amounts outstanding under the Credit Agreement.
 See Part I, Item 1, "Financial Statements," Note 14, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion on our covenant requirements and recent amendments to the Credit Agreement.
-If we are unable to remain in compliance with the covenants under the Credit Agreement, we will not be able to draw on our revolving credit facility.
+If we are unable to remain in compliance with the covenants under the Credit facility.